U.S. Supreme Court sets the stage for challenges to FTC and SEC administrative proceedings

 No Need to Wait to Bring Federal Court Challenges

-The U.S. Supreme Court has ruled in Axon Enterprise, Inc. v.
+The U.S. Supreme Court ruled in Axon Enterprise, Inc. v.
 FTC (consolidated with SEC v.
-Cochran) that, notwithstanding ongoing agency proceedings at the Federal Trade Commission (FTC) and the Securities Exchange Commission (SEC), federal district courts have jurisdiction to review structural constitutional claims against those agencies without having to first exhaust the administrative proceedings.1 In a unanimous decision, Justice Elena Kagan explained that the Court was tasked only with deciding where those constitutional challenges should be heard and not with resolving the constitutional challenges themselves.
+Cochran) that, notwithstanding ongoing administrative proceedings at the Federal Trade Commission (FTC) and the Securities Exchange Commission (SEC), federal district courts have jurisdiction to review structural constitutional claims against those agencies without having to first exhaust the administrative proceedings.
+In a unanimous decision, Justice Elena Kagan explained that the Court was tasked only with deciding where those constitutional challenges should be heard and not with resolving the constitutional challenges themselves.
 Those challenges included the lack of presidential supervision over administrative law judges (ALJs), as well as the more substantial issue of the FTC acting as prosecutor, judge, and jury in determining liability and remedies for violations of the FTC Act.
 In their concurring opinions, two justices indicated that they are receptive toward these challenges and leaning firmly toward curtailing the authority of the FTC, SEC and other administrative agencies with internal administrative review processes, should they have the opportunity to adjudicate the merits of similar constitutional claims.

 The Court’s Reasoning